 International Programmes Manager | Generations for Peace

-Malek Alraddad is deeply motivated to participate in the Certification Program for Compassionate Systems Master Practitioners to gain the practical tools and theoretical foundation necessary to support the implementation of Generations for Peace programs in over 51 countries around the world including USA, Afriqa, Asia, and the MENA region.
-The programs include peace building activities that targets the youth in the areas affected by the conflict, people are getting together from different atheneites, communities, countries, and tribes to use sports, art, advocacy, and dialogues to overcome the challenges faced within the area of conflict.
-The aim of such activities is to prevent, mitigate, and stop the conflict by gathering different people to understand each other’s perspectives and coming together in a space that helps people getting to know each other more.
+Malek Alraddad is deeply motivated to participate in the Certification Program for Compassionate Systems Master Practitioners to gain the practical tools and theoretical foundation necessary to support the implementation of GFP programs in over 51 countries around the world, including the US, Africa, Asia, and MENA.
+The programs include peace-building activities that support youth in areas affected by conflict from different nationalities, ethnicities, tribes, and communities.
+GFP uses sports, art, advocacy, and dialogue to build social cohesion in conflict-affected areas.
+The aim of such activities is to prevent, mitigate, and stop conflict by bringing together people from different backgrounds to interact in a safe space.

-Previously, Malek worked on the support of the implementation of the Transforming Refugee Education towards Excellence (TREE) program supported by Community Jameel and in partnership with the Abdul Latif Jameel World Education Lab (J-WEL).
-TREE targeted teachers and children in the public schools of Jordan to support their well-being.
-Children in Jordan are underperforming in school and finding the classroom a stressful environment.
-The life chances afforded by a quality basic education are slipping out of reach for a generation of Jordan’s children.
-This was not always the case; Jordan historically maintained an internationally admired education system.
-Falling educational standards have been exacerbated by the Syria crisis since 2011.
-Over a million Syrians have fled to Jordan; over 660,000 of whom are registered refugees.
-Of these, 78.7% live in host communities while the remaining 21.3% live in camps.
-This has placed considerable strain on social, economic, and natural resource systems throughout Jordan with extensive burdens placed specifically on the education and health sectors.
-As a result, the TREE program was designed by J-WEL and Save the Children Jordan to adopt the Compassionate Systems Framework to target the teachers and children in Jordan to support the education system.
+Previously, Malek launched the Transforming Refugee Education towards Excellence (TREE) program supported by Community Jameel and in partnership with the Abdul Latif Jameel World Education Lab (J-WEL).
+On average, schoolchildren in the public education sector are underperforming and find the classroom to be a stressful environment.
+The life chances afforded by a quality basic education are slipping out of reach for a generation of children.
+Falling educational standards have been exacerbated with the influx of over 1 million Syrian refugees from 2011 onwards.
+Of these, 78.7% live in host communities and the remaining 21.3% live in camps.
+This has placed considerable strain on social, economic, and natural resource systems throughout Jordan, with a significant burden placed on the education and health sectors.
+As a result, the TREE program was designed by J-WEL and Save the Children Jordan to adopt the Compassionate Systems Framework to improve the well-being of teachers and students in Jordanian public schools.